This article applies to the Email builder in all BEE Pro plans.

-Since the BEE editor is intended as a way for people to make beautiful emails without any coding knowledge, you may not have any need or desire to understand CSS -- and that’s totally fine!
+BEE Pro is a codeless solution for people to create beautiful emails and landing pages.
+As a result, you may not have any need or desire to understand CSS -- and that’s totally fine!
 More importantly, that’s exactly why we’re here.

-However, depending on the sending method that you use in conjunction with BEE, you may eventually encounter the need to have a basic understanding of how CSS is used in email development.
+At some point, you may encounter the need to have a basic understanding of how CSS is used in email development.
 In this article, we’ll talk about what you need to know regarding CSS.

-It’s no secret that, while using an email client to send an HTML message, the email client may strip syntax that it doesn’t support from the source code before it sends the message.
-So, for example, say you design a message in BEE that uses a web font, which is inserted to your message via CSS.
-Then, you export the message and send it via Outlook.
-Since Outlook doesn’t support the type of CSS needed to insert the web font used in your message, it will ignore this line of code entirely.
-As a result, every single recipient will see your fallback font, because the external stylesheet was ignored by Outlook before the message reached their inbox.
+It’s no secret that an email client may strip syntax from the source code when it's used to send HTML emails.
+This happens when the email client doesn’t support elements within the source code.
+So, for example, say you design an email in BEE that uses a web font, which is inserted into your design via CSS.
+Then, you export the email and send it via Outlook.
+Outlook doesn’t support the CSS needed to insert the web font used in your design.
+As a result, it will ignore this line of code entirely.
+This also means that recipients will see your fallback font only.
+Since Outlook ignored the external stylesheet, it never reaches the recipient's inbox.

-Professional email sending platforms or email marketing platforms offer a solution to this problem.
-They allow you to send a message without altering the source code since it won’t encounter any compatibility issues until it reaches an inbox in a specific email client.
+Professional email sending or marketing platforms offer a solution to this problem.
+They usually allow you to send an email without altering the source code.
+This is because compatibility issues will not come up until the email reaches an inbox.

-Unfortunately, the fact of the matter is that this isn’t true for all email sending and marketing platforms either.
-Some of these systems have their own inherent rules about how CSS should be used in HTML documents, and they might alter the source code for your message based on their own guidelines.
+Unfortunately, this isn’t true for all email sending and marketing platforms either.
+Some of these systems have their own inherent rules about how CSS should be used in HTML documents.
+As a result, they might alter the source code for your design based on their own guidelines.

-This comes up a lot when people are testing out the BEE editor to see if it’s a good fit for them.
-They design a beautiful message that shows great results when they send a test message through the editor.
-But once they export the message and start testing it with their sending method of choice, they begin encountering rendering problems.
-When they reach out to the support team for their sending platform, they are often told, “Please make sure that your HTML message is using inline CSS.”
+This comes up a lot when people are testing out BEE to see if it’s a good fit for them.
+They create a beautiful design that shows great results when tested through BEE Pro.
+Then, they will export the design to their sending platform and start testing it there.
+Sometimes, this is where they may encounter rendering problems.
+As a result, they reach out to the support team for their sending platform.
+The sending platform will often reply to say, “Please make sure that your HTML email is using inline CSS.”

-Many times that question is deferred to BEE support.
+Many times, this becomes a question asked to BEE support.
 And we’re more than happy to tell you that the answer is yes - but not always.
-In order to understand what this means and why, we need to look at how the BEE editor turns your beautiful design into an HTML document.
+Now you might be wondering what this means, and why the answer is not always consistent.
+To understand, let's look at how the BEE turns your beautiful design into an HTML document.

-If you already are comfortable in your understanding of different types of CSS, you can jump down to the How BEE Uses CSS section.
+If you already are comfortable with your understanding of CSS, jump to the How BEE Uses CSS section.

 Types of CSS

 Let’s start with the basics.
-When you export a message that is created in the BEE editor, you receive an HTML document.
-This document uses a combination of HTML 5, CSS, and VML syntax to generate the source code for your message.
-The majority of this syntax is HTML and CSS, but VML is used to target Outlook clients.
+When you export an email created in the BEE builder, you receive an HTML document.
+This document uses a combination of HTML 5, CSS, and VML syntax to generate the source code for your email.
+The majority of this syntax is HTML and CSS, but VML targets Outlook clients.
 For now, we’ll just focus on the CSS.